buildbotics/buildbotics-ui/learn/Lessons/HersheyText_Lesson1/TPL_HersheyText_Tut1.md

   * The text to be cut will be "Hello World!".
 You can enter any single line of text that you like here.
 I chose "Hello World!
   * The character spacing will be -2, which squeezes the text together from the standard spacing defined in the HersheyText library.
 This is necessary since we will be using a cursive script and we want the letters to connect together.
   * Multiply the size of the resulting fonts by the scale factor, which is two.
 Note, that the actual size of the fonts in the hersheytext library vary somewhat, and you may have to play around with this to get the size of text that you actually want.
   * Set the font to "Script 1-stroke".
-You can use any font you like from the list defined in the [HersheyTextAids Library documentation]( https://github.com/buildbotics/tpl-docs/blob/master/HersheyText%20Aids%20Library.md) Those fonts with names ending with "-stroke" are single line fonts and work best for CNC routing.
+You can use any font you like from the list defined in the [HersheyTextAids Library documentation]( https://github.com/buildbotics/tpl-docs/blob/master/HersheyText%20Aids%20Library.md).
+Those fonts with names ending with "-stroke" are single line fonts and work best for CNC routing.
   * Finally, set the space size (the distance between words) to 5 millimeters times the scale factor.
 Since our scale factor is 2, each word will be 10 mm apart.
-  * When ha.getLineOfText(line) returns, line will contain a new property (line.paths) which contains that paths representing the line of text.
+  * When ha.getLineOfText(line) returns, line will contain a new property (line.paths) which contains the paths that form our line of text.

 ```
 var line = {text: "Hello World!", spacing: -2, scale: 2,